bcgov/entity/.github/ISSUE_TEMPLATE/Onboarding.md

 **Onboarding checklist for new team members**

+This should be created at least a couple of days before a new member comes on board.

 **IDIR**
 - [ ] Complete the form located at "R:\ARCS\HR 1300-1999\01 General\Onboarding Offboarding", which is stored on an internal drive and must be accessed by staff.